AQC Integrated Programs

 • a minimum of 21 semester hours of undergraduate coursework that require a pre-requisite and/or graduate coursework.

 An application for approval to develop an Integrated Program must be submitted to the Registrar before commencing coursework.
+Click here for an Integrated Program Plan template to use when planning your Integrated Program.

 Local jurisdictions may have needs specific to their area.
 Teachers must supply a letter of support from their employing board of education and any other pertinent documentation with their application confirming that an Intended Area of Study, besides those listed above, is an area of local need.